Blog > Articles > Brand tracking

 Do you buy the generic painkillers or the branded ones?
 And why does it matter?

-As consumers, our purchasing decisions come from exposure to marketing messages that ultimately lead us to conclude if one is better than the other.
+As consumers, our purchasing decisions come from exposure to marketing messages that ultimately lead us to believe one is better than the other.

-It may sound like just another buzzword, but the truth is, if you’re trying to build a brand or promote a new product, understanding brand equity is key.
-In this article, we’ll walk you through what brand equity really is, and why it’s so important to get it right.
+It might sound like just another buzzword, but if you’re building a brand or promoting a new product, understanding brand equity is absolutely key.
+In this article, we’ll walk you through what brand equity really is, why it matters, how to measure it, and what you can do to build it.

 What is brand equity?